cplkimth/EFCoreCodeGenerator/README.md

   * "C:\t\Chinook\Chinook.Data" is the location of ChinookContext class.
   * "C:\t\Chinook\Chinook" is the location of Code Generation Template.
 I will explain about Code Generation Template later.

-3. Generated Codes are located in UEF directory of `Chinook.Data` project.
+3. Generated codes are located in UEF directory of `Chinook.Data` project.

 ![](./documents/images/09.png)